 Take a look at the best PS4 Pro games

-It might be one of the most powerful consoles on the market at the moment, but when it comes to games for the PS4, you might have to do some research before splashing the cash online or at your local retailer.
+The PS4 Pro may be one of the best consoles your money can buy right now, but when it comes to stocking up on games it's definitely worth doing some research before splashing the cash online or at your local retailer.

-Why?
-We hear you ask.
-Well, it's because not all PS4 Pro games have been created equal.
+The reason?
+Because not all PS4 Pro games are created equal.

 What that means is that developers need to get creative in order to make a great experience that'll scale to both machines.
 That endeavour is something that some seem to have been able to manage better than others.
 While some merely use it to firm up the performance of titles that stutter on the less powerful, older hardware.

-But we’re not interested in stuttering missteps, or the disappointing 4K HUD improving half-assed updates to the likes of Overwatch.
-If you want to take advantage of the PS4 Pro in all its 4K or HDR glory, these are (on a technical level) the best games to show off your new console with.
+However, let's not focus on the missteps.
+Instead, if you'd like to take advantage of the PS4 Pro in all its 4K or HDR glory, these are the very best games to show off your new console with.